ebu3565/nasa-space-app/README.md

 * **Data Processing Speed** – Time taken to clean and analyze datasets.
 * **Planner Adoption** – Number of planners actively using the platform.
 * **Sustainability Outcomes** – % decrease in urban waste pollution, improved recycling rates.

 ---

+**Our Mission:**
+Our goal is remove waste pollution and create cleaner, healthier cities where people can thrive.
+To achieve this, we are developing a web application called Sustainable Planet — a decision-making platform designed for urban planners.

+---